 Since supplements are not within FDA jurisdiction, their quality and dosage may differ.
 Always get your supplements from a known company or you can always take advice from a medical expert.

-Immediately stop taking the supplements if you get any of the following symptoms:
+Immediately stop taking the supplements if you get a food allergy or an upset stomach.

 It is always best to consult your doctor before taking a supplement.

 Cook with pumpkin seed oil